mlswg/mls-architecture/draft-ietf-mls-architecture.md

 managed in GitHub, but any substantive change should be discussed on the MLS mailing list.

-End-to-end security is a requirement for instant messaging systems and is commonly deployed in many such systems.
+End-to-end security is a used in the vast majority of instant messaging systems, and also deployed in systems for other purposes such as calling and conferencing systems.
 In this context, "end-to-end" captures the notion that users of the system enjoy some level of security -- with the precise level depending on the system design -- even in the face of malicious actions by the operator of the messaging system.